-- Homework, parents' evenings and reports
+- Parents' evenings and reports

 There is an opportunity for formal communication of academic/pastoral progress each term.
 In many year groups this consists of two full written reports and one parents’ evening.
 This format is varied for a few year groups – with an extra parents’ evening replacing one of the written reports.
 In a term without a full written report, an additional document will be provided for most year groups, consisting of teacher grades, pupil self-assessment and a tutor overview.

 The full written report includes grades for organisation, engagement and initiative, and standard of work.
 These are accompanied by subject teacher comments and there will also be communication with/by the tutor (either written in the report or discussed at the tutorial evening which is intended to have a primarily pastoral focus).
 On each report there are also written comments from the head of year or section head.
 The Head or a member of the senior management team reviews all reports and writes a comment on each pupil at least once a year.

 A typical annual cycle of reporting/communication for a Perse year group would therefore consist of: